Tanja Franz started offering one-on-one counseling and energy healing sessions in 2000 after a year long retreat in meditation and silence.

 For several years Tanja has practiced Kundalini Mahayoga Meditation with an authentic lineage holder of Kashmiri Shivaism (Annutara Trika tradition), as well as studying Tantric Yoga philosophy (Kashmiri Shivaism) with Christopher P. Tompkins in Berkeley, California.

-Tanja has a degree in Visual Communication, is educated as a healing practitioner and in 2018 started her teacher training for Yin Yoga (RYT 200) with Markus H. Giess a direct student and assistant of Paul Grilley.
+Tanja holds a master in Visual Communication, is educated as a healing practitioner and certified for Yin Yoga & Anatomy (E-RYT 200) with M. H. Giess a direct student and assistant of Paul Grilley.

 Over the course of almost three decades Tanja has immersed herself deeply in somatic- and embodiment practices, Applied Kinesiology and has worked and studied deeply with contemporary teachers of the non-dual tradition, like Miranda Macpherson and Georgi Johnson to deepen her personal practice and development.